MartijnWallage/MartijnWallage/README.md

 - I completed the Core Curriculum of <a href="https://42berlin.de">42 Berlin</a>.

-- I am an Advanced Student at Codam.
+- Although I live in Oxford, I am an Advanced Student at Codam, Amsterdam.
 You can reach me at mwallage@student.codam.nl.

 - I made this cv - <a href="https://martijnwallage.github.io">https://martijnwallage.github.io</a> - in HTML and CSS.